maxnmcbride/CodeWarsPractice/README.md

 Convert number to reversed array of digits
 Given a random non-negative number, you have to return the digits of this number within an array in reverse order.

+17. Switch it up!

+When provided with a number between 0-9, return it in words.

+Input :: 1

+Output :: "One".

+If your language supports it, try using a switch statement.